microbit-foundation/dev-docs/software/makecode.md

 - <https://github.com/lancaster-university/microbit> basic wrapper around the DAL
 - <https://github.com/lancaster-university/microbit-dal> the micro:bit DAL

+## Compiler

+ MakeCode uses a built-in compiler to translate a project into a .hex file when you select **Download**.

+This has the advantage of not requiring an internet connection in order to code the micro:bit.
+Once the browser editor at [makecode.microbit.org](https://makecode.microbit.org) loads, it is cached on your computer.

+The MakeCode editors contain a copy of the micro:bit runtime [the DAL/CODAL](/software/runtime) which the blocks and javascript APIs reference.

+When you press **Download** the compiler converts the code into a machine readable [hex file format](/software/hex-format).

+When this .hex file is flashed onto the MICROBIT drive, the KL26/7 interface processor on the micro:bit copies it into the flash memory inside the nRF application processor and the code runs.

+## Other Features

+MakeCode supports two-way conversion of code, so you can write code as blocks and see what the generated code looks like in Javascript/MakeCode Python.
+You can also write Javascript/MakeCode Python code, and if possible, MakeCode will convert this back into blocks automatically.

+MakeCode also allows you to [write your own block types](https://makecode.com/extensions) and [publish them as Extensions](https://makecode.microbit.org/extensions).

 ## App

 An app is available for [Windows 10](https://www.microsoft.com/en-gb/p/makecode-for-micro-bit/9pjc7sv48lcx?rtc=1&activetab=pivot:overviewtab)